m2n037/awesome-mecheng/README.md

 **Note: If you're from another country than USA or India, feel free to add a section relavant to your country's professional certification or equivalent examination.
 If you're not sure how to do that in Github, send me an [email](mailto:m2n037@gmail.com)**

 ### Mechanical Engineering & Related PE License for USA
+A PE license is probably the most useful certification that a mechanical engineer can obtain.
+A PE license is only actually a requirement if you want to provide services directly to the public, but it is still a good thing to have regardless.
+It is a sign to employers and clients that you are a competent engineer, and the act of studying for the exam will sharpen your skills.
 This examination is organized by [NCEES - National Council of Examiners for Engineering and Surveying](http://ncees.org/).

 [Official Practice of Engineering(PE) License Examination Website](http://ncees.org/engineering/pe/)